shall we swim today?

 Change the time:

-flooding at 1.4 knots and is at its strongest.
+flooding at 1.1 knots and is getting stronger.

 The size of the arrows approximate the strength of the current